dmlee0/UofU_MSBA_Capstone/README.md

 # UofU_MSBA_Capstone

-This is a grouping of the different steps of my final Capstone project for my MSBA at the University of Utah.
+This is a compilation of the different steps of my MSBA Final Capstone project at the University of Utah.

 ### Project
 Swire Coca-Cola: Predicting Customer Success